 Suspect in killings of Nylo, Nyteisha Lattimore files motion to dismiss death penalty

-CINCINNATI (WXIX) - A man accused of killing a Cincinnati mother and her 3-year-old son in 2020 is asking the court to take the death penalty possibility off the table.
+CINCINNATI (WXIX) - The man accused of killing a Cincinnati mother and her 3-year-old son in 2020 is asking the court to remove the death penalty possibility.

+Desean Brown will appear in court Monday for the final pretrial hearing before his jury trial.

 Under Ohio law, the death penalty is banned for defendants who were seriously mentally ill at the time of their offense.

 Prosecutors think Nylo’s body was thrown into the Ohio River.
-The 3-year-old’s body has never been found.
+His body has never been found.

 Previously, Brown’s lawyer requested a lower bond for their client, but a judge denied the request.